tombrille/svelteplot/src/routes/why-svelteplot/+page.md

 title: Why SveltePlot?
 ---

-SveltePlot is heavily inspired by Observable Plot, but in some regards it is different.
+SveltePlot is heavily inspired by Observable Plot, but in many regards it is different.

 ## Reactive plotting